hungdev/wil-form/README.md

               },
               length: {
                 minimum: 6,
+                maximum: 10,
-                message: "Your username must be at least 6 characters" }
+                message: "Your username must be at least 6 characters and at most 10 characters" }
             },
             password: {